|La Casita Center|

 Office Address: 223 E. Magnolia Avenue Louisville, KY 40208

 Mailing Address: P.O.
 Box 1844 Louisville, KY 40201

 © Copyright.
 All Rights Reserved

-Accompanying Hispanic/ Latino families whose children have special needs.
-This support group is offered in partnership with University of Louisville and the Commission on Children and Youth with Special Health Care Needs.
+Accompanying Latin@ families whose children have special needs.
+In partnership with the University of Louisville Pediatrics and the Family Health Centers, and through the financial support from the Commission on Children and Youth with Special Health Care Needs.